odan/odan.github.io/_posts/2024-03-20-aspnet-openapi-swagger-ui.md

 ## Conclusion

-This straightforward setup organizes your API documentation neatly within your ASP.NET Core project, making it easily accessible while keeping it separate from your application logic.
+This simple setup organizes your API documentation neatly within your ASP.NET Core project, making it easily accessible while keeping it separate from your application logic and future-proof for the next breaking-changes in the .NET ecosystem.